 We try to have adequate furniture and appliances in all the homes.
 If you would prefer to bring and use your own things, please notify the leadership so we can properly store the furniture that you remove from the apartment.
 If there is something you need or want, please let us know and we will try to locate it.

 BBTI’s teaching is primarily practical, rather than spiritual.
 However, video Bible classes are offered through the Faith Bible Institute (FBI).
 All students and staff are encouraged to take part in FBI at East Side Baptist Church.
 It is held on Tuesday evenings from 6:00 to 9:00.
 Even if you are a Bible college graduate, you will benefit from these classes.
 The cost is very reasonable, and the homework load is not difficult.
-Part of the BBTI application fee covers the application fee for the first semester of FBI.
 Faith Bible Institute classes are taught by video one night a week by John Yates, pastor of Rowland Road Baptist Church in Monroe, Louisiana.
 Unfortunately, there is no nursery provided, and mothers of small children may find it difficult to take part in FBI.

 The advanced missionary training course of BBTI is of such an intensive nature that it is not feasible for students to have outside employment.
 Since the missionary will be working full time on the mission field, it is essential that such full time service begin during training.

 Baptist Bible Translators Institute is not an accredited school.
 An appropriate number of credits are given for courses, but transfer of these courses to other institutions of learning are at their discretion.
-In addition to the specialized missionary courses, the BBTI students and staff may take part in the Faith Bible Institute (FBI) classes at the sponsoring church.
+In addition to the specialized missionary courses, the BBTI students and staff may take part in the Faith Bible Institute (FBI) classes at East Side Baptist Church.

-BBTI is a ministry of East Side Baptist Church, under the leadership of Pastor Jamie Reed.
+BBTI is a ministry of Bible Baptist Church, Bowie, Texas, under the leadership of Pastor Steve Summers.